-SELLING, GENERAL AND ADMINISTRATIVE EXPENSES.
-Selling, general and administrative expenses declined to \$34,498,000 in 1997 from \$36,326,000 in 1996 and \$39,574,000 in 1995.
-The 5.0% decrease from 1996 to 1997 was caused by a reduction in headcount among the general and administrative employees, and a reduction in virtually all other components of general and administrative expenses.
+The 5.0% decrease in absolute dollar amount from 1996 to 1997 was caused by a reduction in headcount among the general and administrative employees, and a reduction in virtually all other components of general and administrative expenses.
 These reductions were partially offset by increases in selling expense due to the expansion in the sales force and an increase in royalty expense related to Kimball plant volumes.
-The Company plans to continue to reduce costs in 1998; however, no assurance can be given that this objective will be accomplished.